Categories

 mcpicadofelipe

-Kate Dodsworth, Director of Consumer Regulation at RSH, said:
+Kate Dodsworth, Director of Consumer Regulation at RSH, commented on the findings:

 Haringey Council put thousands of tenants at potential risk by failing to meet health and safety requirements for fire and electrical safety.
-Our investigation has also revealed that a significant number of Haringey Council homes do not meet the decent homes standard.”
+Our investigation has also revealed that a significant number of Haringey Council homes do not meet the Decent Homes Standard.

-We can help you with the following aspects:
+We can help you by:

-• Instruct a surveyor to assess the disrepair and provide a report to use as evidence.
+• Instructing an independent surveyor to assess the disrepair and prepare a detailed report

-Contact us today to discuss your claim.
+Contact us today to discuss your housing disrepair claim.

-*Source: Regulatory Notice published today 6th March 2023.
+*Source: Regulatory Notice published 6 March 2023

 Ask NJS Law